 If you see any, prune them from the base.
 Else, the chance of the infection (borers, fungi, patches, etc.) spreading increases.

 2) Resist using larger hedge shears

-The urge to pick up your large pair of sharp hedge spears when you wish to shape the shrubs and bushes in your garden is great, especially if the area hasn’t received much attention lately.
+The urge to pick up your large pair of sharp hedge spears when you wish to shape the shrubs and bushes in your garden is great, especially if the area hasn’t received much attention lacalltoy.
 These powerful shears have that strength and the blade to give most shrubbery a ‘flattop haircut’, a word used in gardening circles.

 If you use these larger shears, you will damage the canopy.
 Growth will be lopsided and several angles of the plant won’t receive adequate sunlight.